 Now, these keywords are a bit more specific than what we’ve discussed above.
 They’re made up of at least two or three words.
 This kind of keyword generates a moderate number of hits.
 They could get several thousand searches.
 Nevertheless, they’re still a bit vague.
 Let’s continue with our previous example.

 In this instance, a person might type “men’s t-shirt.”
 Yes, now we know what kind of t-shirt they’re talking about.
 However, we’re still not sure what exactly they want with the item.
-Alongside the previous category, this kind of keywords shows that the searcher might not yet be ready to buy.
+Alongside the previous category, this kind of keyword shows that the searcher might not yet be ready to buy.

 Long-tail keywords are precise.
 This kind of query means that the person knows what they want.
 In the case of a Shopify store, it means that they are more ready to buy.
 As the name suggests, these keywords are long.